CactusDev/Aerophyl/README.md

-# aerophyl-proxy
+# Aerophyl

-Connects to the services, allowing Aerophyl to scale properly
+Connects to the services, allowing Phyllode to scale properly